-Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement as well as a sales engagement platform are a must.
+Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement, and a sales engagement platform, are a must.

 According to Hubspot, Salespeople spend just one-third of their day actually talking to prospects.
 They spend 21% of their day writing emails, 17% entering data, another 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.

 Hence, automating most of the tasks above to divert their attention just towards talking to prospects makes sense, doesn’t it?
 Sales engagement and enablement platforms are exactly what sales reps need.